-You do not need to purchase Nordic Walking Poles to attend my classes.
-Adjustable Nordic Walking Poles are available for use, free of charge, in all of my classes.
+You do not need to purchase Nordic Walking Poles to attend.
+Adjustable Nordic Walking Poles are available for hire in all classes, and are included in the cost of the training.

 Nordic walking poles are not the same as trekking poles.
 They have a number differences which enable the Nordic Walking technique to be undertaken correctly.
 Trekking poles therefore cannot be used for Nordic Walking.